Jessica Simpson Hilariously Claps Back At Offensive Instagram Comment About ‘Wardrobe Malfunction’

-Jessica Simpson showed off her feistiness on Instagram recently when she responded to a commenter who claimed that she’d had a wardrobe malfunction in one of her recent Instagram photos.
-In the picture, Jessica is holding her youngest child, Birdy Mae Johnson, and one person hinted that she might have been exposing a bit too much of her cleavage.
+Jessica Simpson recently showed off her feisty side on social media when she responded to a commenter who claimed that she’d had a wardrobe malfunction in one of her recent Instagram photos.
+In the picture, Jessica is holding her youngest child, Birdie Mae Johnson, and one person hinted that she might have been exposing a bit too much of her cleavage.
 But the singer/fashion mogul had a hilarious response for him.

 “I think it’s flattering that you think my nipple is that high up!” she wrote.